rancher/rancher/tests/v2/validation/snapshot/README.md

   insecure: true/optional
   cleanup: false/optional
 snapshotInput:
-  upgradeKubernetesVersion: "v1.26.9+rke2r1" # If left blank, the default version in Rancher will be used.
+  upgradeKubernetesVersion: ""        # If left blank, the default version in Rancher will be used.
   snapshotRestore: "all"              # Options include none, kubernetesVersion, all.
 Option 'none' means that only the etcd will be restored.
   controlPlaneConcurrencyValue: "15%"
   workerConcurrencyValue: "20%"
   controlPlaneUnavailableValue: "1"
   workerUnavailableValue: "10%"
   recurringRestores: 1                # By default, this is set to 1 if this field is not included in the config.
-  replaceWorkerNode: false
 ```

 Additionally, S3 is a supported restore option.
 If you choose to use S3, then you must have it already enabled on the downstream cluster.